Samiksha25/DataMiningProject/README.md

 Navigate to https://www.rstudio.com/products/rstudio/download/#download

 ## Usage
-For every .r file update the working directory to the location where your r files are saved.
+For every .r file update the working directory of the dataset to the location to the location where it is stored in your local system.
 Run the R code in RStudio and observe the outcomes.

 ## Findings